christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 I gleaned the spirit and mechanics of making works unique from the practice of German photographer [Wolfgang Tillmans].
-He customarily exhibits his photographs as large-format unframed prints, while collectible works are sold as an edition of one, plus one artist's proof, accompanied by a signed certificate of authenticity, a small inkjet print, and a CD that stores the high-resolution image.
-The artist and collector agree they may each retain a *single* exhibition copy of the work.
-The print may even be destroyed and re-created as circumstances and technologies change.[^Marchesi2021] This pact between the *image-maker* and *image-owner* sustains the work's value, while the color print and digital file conserve its quality.
+He customarily exhibits his photographs as large-format unframed prints, while collectible works are sold as an edition of one (plus one artist's proof), accompanied by a signed certificate of authenticity, a small inkjet print, and a CD that stores the high-resolution image.
+The artist and collector agree to each retain a *single* exhibition copy of the work.
+A print may even be destroyed and re-produced as circumstances and technologies change.[^Marchesi2021] This pact between the *image-maker* and *image-owner* sustains the work's value, while the color print and digital file conserve its quality.

 {% picture /assets/images/CA-20190116-L1007605-p0.png --alt Certificate of
 Authenticity --img class="img-thumbnail" %}